BinWang0213/MRST_Shale/README.md

 ## License
 Please cite this project when you using it in your project

-Wang, B. MRST-Shale: An Open-Source Framework for Generic Numerical Modeling of Unconventional Shale and Tight Gas Reservoirs.
-Preprints 2020, 2020010080 (doi: 10.20944/preprints202001.0080.v1).
+Wang, B. Fidelibus, C. An open-source code for fluid flow simulations in   unconventional fractured reservoirs.

 ## Reference